Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 Why?
 Because Types are the **automated payment of the Verification Tax**.
 In a world where AI generates millions of lines of code, humans can no longer verify it all by reading.
 We need automated guardrails.
 TypeScript's static type system rejects invalid code before it ever runs, preventing the AI from "hallucinating" variables that don't exist.
 It turns the "Vibe" into a contract.

+Additionally, types and interfaces ground theory of any system.
+A seasoned software engineer can plan and architect a module or system using type-defined contracts that the AI will follow.
+This was good practice before AI-driven development, now it is almost mandatory.

 ---